DigitalNZ/supplejack/_posts/2014-05-01-dependencies.md

 **Description:** SOLR is used for full-text searching of records in supplejack.

+**Installation instructions:**

-**Installation instructions:** Solr is installed for you when running bundle install as it is included in the [sunspot_solr gem](https://github.com/outoftime/sunspot/tree/master/sunspot_solr).
+A development version of Solr is installed  for you when running `bundle install` as it is included in the [sunspot_solr gem](https://github.com/outoftime/sunspot/tree/master/sunspot_solr).
+For production installation see **Production Install**